 3 Tbsp.
 Butter

-1 lb.
+1 lb. lean Pork, cut into ½ inch squares1 lb.
 Andouille, Creole or Chaurice sausage, cut into ¼ inch pieces

 2 large Onions, finely chopped

-½ cup green Pepper
+½ cup Green Pepper

 4 Garlic cloves, finely chopped